-.06 Correction under statute or regulations.
+.08 Correction under statute or regulations.
 Generally, none of the correction programs are available to correct failures that can be corrected under the Code and related regulations.
 For example, as a general rule, a Plan Document Failure that is a disqualifying provision for which the remedial amendment period under § 401(b) has not expired can be corrected by operation of the Code through retroactive remedial amendment.

-.07 Matters subject to excise taxes.
+.09 Matters subject to excise taxes.
 (1) Except as provided in paragraph (3) of this subsection, excise taxes and additional taxes, to the extent applicable, are not waived merely because the underlying failure has been corrected or because the taxes result from the correction.
 Thus, for example, the excise tax on certain excess contributions under § 4979 is not waived under these correction programs.

 - (2) Except as provided in paragraph (3) of this section, the correction programs are not available for events for which the Code provides tax consequences other than plan disqualification (such as the imposition of an excise tax or additional income tax).
 For example, funding deficiencies (failures to make the required contributions to a plan subject to § 412), prohibited transactions, and failures to file the Form 5500 cannot be corrected under the correction programs.
-However, if the event is also an Operational Failure (for example, if the terms of the plan document relating to plan loans to participants were not followed and loans made under the plan did not satisfy § 72(p)(2)), the correction programs will be available to correct the Operational Failure, even though the excise or income taxes generally still will apply. - (3) As part of VCP, if the failure involves the failure to satisfy the minimum required distribution requirements of § 401(a)(9), in appropriate cases, the Service will waive the excise tax under § 4974 applicable to plan participants.
+However, if the event is also an Operational Failure (for example, if the terms of the plan document relating to plan loans to participants were not followed and loans made under the plan did not satisfy \S 72(p)(2)), the correction programs will be available to correct the Operational Failure, even though the excise or income taxes generally still will apply. - (3) As part of VCP, if the failure involves the failure to satisfy the minimum required distribution requirements of § 401(a)(9), in appropriate cases, the Service will waive the excise tax under § 4974 applicable to plan participants.
 The waiver will be included in the compliance statement.
-The Plan Sponsor, as part of the submission, must request the waiver and in cases where the participant subject to the excise tax is an owner-employee, as defined in § 401(c)(3), or a 10 percent owner of a corporation, the Plan Sponsor must also provide an explanation supporting the request. - .08 Correction for SEPs.
-(1) Correction for SEPs generally.
-Generally, the correction for a SEP is expected to be similar to the correction required for a Qualified Plan with a similar Qualification Failure. - (2) Special correction for SEPs.
-Under VCSEP, in any case in which correction under section 6.08(1) is not feasible for a SEP or in any other case determined by the Service in its discretion (including failures relating to §§ 402(g), 415, and 401(a)(17), failures relating to deferral percentages, discontinuance of contributions to a SARSEP, and retention of overcontributions for cases in which there has been no violation of a statutory limitation), the Service may provide for a different correction.
-See section 12.07 for a special fee that may apply in such a case.
+The Plan Sponsor, as part of the submission, must request the waiver and in cases where the participant subject to the excise tax is an owner-employee, as defined in § 401(c)(3), or a 10 percent owner of a corporation, the Plan Sponsor must also provide an explanation supporting the request. - .10 Correction for SEPs and SIMPLE IRA Plans.
+(1) Correction for SEPs and SIMPLE IRA Plans generally.
+Generally, the correction for a SEP or a SIMPLE IRA Plan is expected to be similar to the correction required for a Qualified Plan with a similar Qualification Failure (i.e., Plan Document Failure, Operational Failure, Demographic Failure, and Employer Eligibility Failure). - (2) Special correction for SEPs and SIMPLE IRA Plans.
+In any case in which correction under section 6.10(1) is not feasible for a SEP or SIMPLE IRA Plan or in any other case determined by the Service in its discretion (including failures relating to §§ 402(g), 415, and 401(a)(17), failures relating to deferral percentages, discontinuance of contributions to a SARSEP or SIMPLE IRA Plan, and retention of Excess Amounts for cases in which there has been no violation of a statutory limitation), the Service may provide for a different correction.
+See section 12.05(2) for a special fee that may apply in such a case.